Chaumet: Investcorp & LVMH Period (1987-present day)

 After their fraudulent bankruptcy, Chaumet was bought in 1987 by Investcorp, a leading Bahrain-based investment bank.
 The company lost 10 million francs in 1995–1997, but became profitable again in 1998, with a revenue of 280 million francs, and was bought by LVMH in October 1999.
 After an unsuccessful attempt to penetrate the American market in the late 1990s, the company opened stores in Asia to fuel growth.

 Chaumet was now part of the watch and jewellery brands that included TAG Heuer, Zenith, FRED, Hublot, Montres Christian Dior, and De Beers Diamond Jewellers (a joint venture between the LVMH and De Beers groups).
 In 2006, the brand became established in China, opening 24 boutiques in the country.
 Chaumet's clientele is mainly Japanese and French, but China represents 25% of sales.

 On 9 June 2011, the Responsible Jewellery Council announced the certification of the French jewellers Chaumet.
 This distinction attests to responsible ethical, social, and environmental practices, as well as respect for human rights.
 A member of the Responsible Jewellery Council since 2005, Chaumet became the tenth member certified by the RJC.

 In 2010/2011, the company's estimated sales were €60 million in total sales and €30 million in watches.
 In January 2014, it started a "more accessible Liens range" of watches.

+Also in January 2024, Charles Leung, ex-CEO of Fred, become the CEO of Maison Chaumet as appointed by LVMH.